DidjShop Soundscapes

 To help you even more we have recorded these same five didjeridoos with two different Australian Aboriginal didjeridu players:

-• Dennis is a basic didge player, who plays in an indigenous band 'The Padboys'.
+• Dennis is a great didge player, who plays in an indigenous band 'The Padboys'.

-• Trevor is an advanced didge player with many years of experience.
+• Trevor is an another didge player with many years of experience.

 For further comparison there is a sound file played by Trevor on a PVC pipe, also tuned to C#.